By Patrick Gebhardt • Nov 29, 2017

 #11: “It would be easier if you just made me an admin.”

-This “best of all suggestions” is synonymous with “I got some plans for this laptop.
-And let's burn it to the ground when I’m done.”
+This “best of all suggestions” is synonymous with “I think I can destroy this laptop for my own pleasure.”
 So maybe not.